Ketamine Research Institute Training Program

 The recommendations also emphasize the need for appropriate patient selection and review of the patient's medical and mental health records before consideration of ketamine-based therapy.
 Finally, it outlines the need for informed consent, alternative treatment options, and ongoing patient follow-up and monitoring to assess the long-term safety and efficacy of ketamine treatment for mood disorders.
 Finally, they outline the need for informed consent and other ethical considerations.

-It is important to note that the guidelines provided by the APA and ASA are only recommendations.
+The guidelines provided by the APA and ASA are only recommendations.
 Clinicians should consult with their local governing bodies and state medical boards for specific rules and regulations regarding ketamine therapy in their area.
 Additionally, it is essential to review any additional literature on ketamine that may provide further insight into its use.
 By following these guidelines and taking the time to understand the potential risks and benefits, clinicians can provide safe and effective care for those suffering from mental health disorders.

 The Ketamine Research Institute Training Program